Fluffy-Swizzle-Interactive/Equilibrium-Protocol-GameDevjs-2025-Entry/docs/ChaosSystem.md

 - **Clear Cause and Effect**: Every player action has a direct, predictable impact on game dynamics
 - **Player-Driven Gameplay**: All significant changes in faction balance are directly tied to player choices
 - **Randomized Initial Weights**: Adds variety and surprise to each session
+- **Intentional Cooldown**: The maximum chaos cooldown creates a strategic element where players must consider the consequences of pushing a faction to dominance

 ## Visual Feedback